chrisgrieser/pdf-annotation-extractor-alfred/README.md

 __Annotation Types extracted__
 - Highlight ➡️ bullet point, quoting text and prepending the comment
 - Underline ➡️ output to [Drafts.app](https://getdrafts.com/); they are not included in the annotations.
-(Requires turning on automatic file import in the drafts settings.)
 - Free Comment ➡️ blockquote of the comment text
 - Strikethrough ➡️ Markdown strikethrough
 - Rectangle ➡️ image